pe2mbs/pyforwarder/README.md

 port and optional SSL/TLS parameters for the destination and for the source the address and port where pyforwarder listens on.

 ### proxy socket
 For proxy socket in the configuration the source address and port must be defined where pyforwarder listens on.
-And for the destination the proxy must be enabled with optional the username and password (these are send in cleartext over the session).
+And for the destination the proxy must be enabled with optional the username and password (these are send in encoded over the session).

 The proxy handshake is simple the server says HELO <name> and the client respond with OLEH <json-parameters>